 - Hetare (incompetent or loser) seme: Wimpy, meek or undemanding, he may not have the nerve to make the first move, and once things get underway he's probably under the uke's control.
 Often also wanko.
 Usually paired with one of the more aggressive uke types.

 - Wanko (puppy) seme: Devoted and determined, he will fawn on his uke like a puppy and doggedly pursue the uke until he gets him, despite constant rejection.
 Het equivalent: Dogged Nice Guy, only the BL version is usually nicer (not to mention better looking).
 Usually paired with a tsundere or cool beauty uke.
+A good vehicle for Wish Fulfillment.

 - Kichiku (brutal or demonic) seme: Cold, cruel, or sadistic.
 Loves to torment his uke.
 The het equivalent uses the same term.